Baldy318/Burger/README.md

 # Burger

 Burger App 🍔
-This application allows the user to add the burger of their choice and "devoure it".
+This application allows the user to add the burger of their choice and devour it.